ufidon/eth/labs/proj/README.md

 # 5. start gvm
 sudo gvm-start

+# !!!!
+KEEP YOUR VM RUNNING OVER NIGHT, IT MAY UPDATE THE DATABASE.

 # 6. use gvm
 # 6.1 start gvm, it will open a browser automatically
 sudo gvm-start